wataru-maeda/react-native-boilerplate/README.md

 ####

-Navigating through complex project architectures with deeply nested folders often complicates the use of relative paths, potentially leading to errors.
-To alleviate this issue, our boilerplate simplifies the development process by facilitating the use of absolute paths.
-This means you can replace convoluted relative paths like `../../../components/Button` with straightforward references such as `@/components/elements/Button` in your import statements.
-The implementation for this feature is configured within [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/tsconfig.json#L6-L8) files.
-These configurations ensure a hassle-free experience in utilizing absolute paths across your project, enhancing clarity and reducing the likelihood of path-related errors.
+Say goodbye to messy relative imports like `../../../components/Button`.
+Use clean, absolute paths such as `@/components/elements/Button` instead.
+This feature is configured in [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/tsconfig.json#L6-L8) and makes your imports more maintainable and error-resistant.

 </details>